 Fig. 1 - 3 show images of all the three cases, that are considered for this project, such as normal\healthy, pneumonia and Covid-19.

-All the original images were resized into a standard size 224 x 224 in order to maintain uniformity in resolution.
-We firmly believed that down sampling input images to a smaller size would help as pre-trained model architectures expects input images of that size feed into the network.
+All the original train, validation and test images were resized into a standard size in order to maintain uniformity in resolution.
+We firmly believed that down sampling input images to a smaller size (typically 224 x 224) would help as pre-trained model architectures expects input images of that size feed into the network.
 We also applied center crop to reduce background noises from the images.

 Based on initial comprehensive analysis, we choose to apply the following image augmentation techniques in order to avoid data overfitting issue: